📊 NISM Series X-A Chapter 13 of 20 ⚖ 5 marks weightage

 BGiven a choice between two assets with equal expected returns, investors will select the asset with higher risk for potential higher gains.

-Investors want to maximize the return for a given level of risk, or equivalently, minimize risk for a given level of return.
+CInvestors want to maximize the return for a given level of risk, or equivalently, minimize risk for a given level of return.

 DInvestors base decisions solely on expected return, with utility curves being a function of expected return only.